Nash — AI Seller Agent for Modern Storefronts

 The protocol — negotiate.v1

+Nash is built on the open negotiate.v1 protocol.
 Full spec: PROTOCOL.md.
 Quick summary:

 Discovery

-Every compliant store serves a JSON descriptor:
+Every Nash-enabled store serves a JSON descriptor:

 GET /negotiate.json